 Sponsored Challenges are networking and award opportunities focused on solving an issue the sponsor cares about deeply.
-Challenges articulate a broad, cross-cutting issue and offer financial, informational, networking, and other resources necessary for teams to develop and implement innovative solutions in this area.
+Challenges articulate a broad, cross-cutting issue and offer financial, informational, and networking resources necessary for teams to develop and implement innovative solutions in this area.

-Sponsored Challenges offer incentives for teams to focus their effort in a defined issue area, for example off-grid energy storage or finding ways to put waste materials to use.
+Sponsored Challenges offer incentives for teams to focus their effort in a defined area of issue.
+Examples include off-grid energy storage or finding ways to put waste materials to use.
 To take up a Challenge, teams must develop and enter projects that clearly address the Challenge through innovation.

 2017 PIA Challenge: Inclusive Waste Management